 New EMA Research Confirms Active Directory Is Under Attack

-Register for our upcoming webinar, “Visibility and Invisibility of Credential Protection”
+Watch our recent webinar, “Visibility and Invisibility of Credential Protection”

 Authored by: Carolyn Crandall, Chief Security Advocate, Attivo Networks – Enterprise Management Associates (EMA) has now released a new research report commissioned in part by Attivo Networks.
 This report focused on Active Directory (AD), the directory-based identity services platform used by more than 90% of global Fortune 1,000 companies.